plu28/doggy-dog-world/README.md

 ### Battles
 Battles will be turn based and dependent on each characters stats.
 A sequence of probabilistic events will determine the winner.
 The sequence of events as well as the end-result are passed to GPT-4o-mini to generate a random story for how the fight played out.

+### User interaction
+- Users will be able to create accounts on our platform and then bet on fights using virtual currency
+- A seperate leaderboard of the best betters with the most money will be maintained along with their win loss ratios and streaks.
+- Users will be able to see their history.

 ### Potential added functionality
 - Acquiring weapons to boost stats.
 Winners collect losers weapons.
 - Potentially a basic front-end UI to display the leaderboard and battles.